GoogleCloudPlatform/nodejs-docs-samples/CONTRIBUTING.md

 ## Adding new samples

 All samples must have tests.
 We use `mocha` as testing framework.

-Add a **build configuration file (`.cfg`)** for your samples in **[`.kokoro/`](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/.kokoro)**.
-Check existing config files for the right format.

-All tests need a corresponding job file outside of GitHub.
-If you are a Googler, please provide the CL alongside your PR.
-See the internal codelab for Kokoro for details.
-If you don't work at Google, the person reviewing your PR will create the job config for you.
+The package.json file within your sample directory must contain a test script that executes the `mocha` tests via `npm test` ([example](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/main/batch/package.json#L13)).

+A GitHub Actions workflow should be created to run your tests on the CI system:

+1. Add an entry to [.github/workflows/workflows.json](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/main/.github/workflows/workflows.json) matching the directory with your sample code.

+1. From the root of the repo, use generate a new workflow in the [workflows](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/blob/main/.github/workflows) directory.

+        node .github/workflows/generate.js

 ### Style